themattbirch/Portfolio/src/content/posts/tips-boost-website-on-page-seo.md

 Generally, the signals involved fall into two buckets: on-page and off-page SEO.
 Optimizing for the former is a far more technical process than for the latter, so we're focusing on that area in this post.

 Off-page SEO tends to center around link building, authoritative mentions and citations, which you can acquire using a digital marketing agency.
-It's a process that takes time -- months, years, even -- depending on how competitive the search engine ranking positions (SERPs) are.
+It's a process that takes time—months, years, even —depending on how competitive the search engine ranking positions (SERPs) are.

 But on-page SEO is far more technical, and is focused on the process by which search engines crawl and index web pages.
 Generally speaking, it involves [optimizing the elements](https://optimizewebsolutions.com/our-services/) on a website.
-Updating pages and posts is extremely beneficial in this regard, as you can include current best practices -- given how much SEO changes over time -- and also remove any unnecessary tags or HTML.
+Updating pages and posts is extremely beneficial in this regard, as you can include current best practices—given how much SEO changes over time—and also remove any unnecessary tags or HTML.

 Strategy for improving on-page SEO is distilled down into optimizing both the front and back-end of your website, so here's how to do exactly that.

-## Tips for how to optimize on-page SEO
+## Tips For How To Optimize On-Page SEO

 - Title

 Meta title and description must be included in every post.
-The good news is a Wordpress SEO plugin such as RankMath or Yoast SEO can handle this task for you.
-Also, make sure to pick the title of your Wordpress post carefully as well, given that it serves as your H1 heading.The title should be clear and concise, yet unique, so it stands out from the competition.
+The good news is a WordPress SEO plugin such as RankMath or Yoast SEO can handle this task for you.
+Also, make sure to pick the title of your WordPress post carefully as well, given that it serves as your H1 heading.
+The title should be clear and concise, yet unique, so it stands out from the competition.
 Not only that, make sure to make it relevant to the content on the page.

 - URL structure

 Make sure to use the correct permalink structure.
-We advise everyone to stick to the "post name" URL structure on Wordpress, which you can adjust in the "settings" area, as you can see in the screenshot below.
+We advise everyone to stick to the "post name" URL structure on WordPress, which you can adjust in the "settings" area, as you can see in the screenshot below.

 ![wordpress-permalink-example](/assets/images/wordpress-permalink-structure.png)